Blabber (OpenAI TTS) MCP server

 Installation and Configuration

-To use Blabber-MCP, you need to add its configuration to your MCP client's settings file:
+To use Blabber-MCP, you need to add its configuration to your Model Context Protocol (MCP) client's settings file.
+Follow these steps:

-2. Add the server configuration to your MCP settings file (e.g., mcp_settings.json):
+2. Add the following configuration to the mcpServers object in your MCP settings file (e.g., mcp_settings.json):

 {